 This is not a "more labs is better" situation.
 The focus is infection vigilance, vaccination documentation, and functional confirmation of complement blockade when needed.
 Many centers use CH50 to verify pharmacodynamic effect; it typically falls to very low or undetectable levels when C5 is effectively inhibited.
 Some add AH50 or soluble C5b-9 in complex cases or research settings.

 Assay methods vary by lab, and handling can shift results, so serial testing is best done through the same laboratory.
-Clinically, validated scores like MG-ADL and QMG are the yardsticks that matter.
-Want to see where this fits among other advanced options?
+Clinically, validated scores like MG-ADL and QMG are the primary outcome measures.

 Where It Fits: Peptides, Biologics, and Background Therapy